RILAB/bis101/lecture01.md

 	- some book material responsible
 	- some book material can skip
 	- concepts not memorization (example of midterm Spring 2013)
-	- my philosophy: general concepts, you can look stuff up
+	- my philosophy: appreciate genetics, know general concepts, can look rest up
+	- lecture notes on github: not for students, but pull requests!
+	- I suspect lectures will be pretty easy.
 * #### Grading
 * #### Exams
 	- also example of philosophy!